datature/discolight/doc/discolight.md

 ## Directory

-Loads images from a directory in the filesystem\.
+Load images from a directory in the filesystem\.

 The image name from the AnnotationLoader will be used to fetch a file with the same name in the given directory\.

 ### Parameters